YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

 ## What does it do

-MolViewer can display molecule, visulaize chemistry-related files and convert files between common file types.
+MolViewer can display molecule, visualize chemistry-related files and convert files between common file types.

 ## Download